Back To Search Results

 Pathophysiology

-There are multiple theories in the pathogenesis of HD, and more than one process can occur at the same time:
+Multiple theories in the pathogenesis of Huntington disease exist, and more than one process can occur at the same time, including:

-3. Excitotoxicity: This is due to a combination of increased glutamate as well as glutamate agonist release from the cortical afferents.
+• This is due to a combination of increased glutamate and glutamate agonist release from the cortical afferents.

-5. Changes in axonal transport and synaptic dysfunction.[3]
+• Changes in axonal transport and synaptic dysfunction [4][1][6][4]

 History and Physical

 The disease tends to affect patients between the ages of 30 to 50.
-The signs and symptoms classically consist of motor, cognitive, and psychiatric disturbances.
-Other less common features include weight loss, sleep disturbances, and autonomic nervous system dysfunction.
+The signs and symptoms classically consist of the triad of motor, cognitive, and psychiatric disturbances.
+Other less common features include weight loss, sleep disturbances, and autonomic nervous system dysfunction.[6]

-3. Cognitive disturbances: Cognitive decline is one of the main features of HD and could also be present before the onset of motor disturbances.
-The cognitive changes are more prominent for executive functions with patients finding difficulty in organizing, multitasking, and planning.
-These symptoms then progress with more cognitive deficits leading to dementia.
-Dementia in HD is subcortical in nature, and the memory loss originates from an inefficient search of memory rather than a deficient memory, and features such as apraxia and aphasia, which is common in cortical dementia are spared in HD.
-Psychomotor processes become severely slowed.
+Cognitive decline is one of the main features of Huntington disease and could also be present before the onset of motor disturbances.
+The cognitive changes are more prominent for executive functions, with patients having difficulty organizing, multitasking, and planning.
+These symptoms then progress with more cognitive deficits, leading to dementia.
+Dementia in Huntington disease is subcortical, and memory loss originates from an inefficient search of memory rather than a deficient memory.
+Features such as apraxia and aphasia, which are common in cortical dementia, are spared in Huntington disease.
+Psychomotor processes become severely slowed.[11]

 Other secondary symptoms include:

-• Ataxia: Rarely occurs.
-Patients might exhibit mild degrees of cerebellar atrophy, and the presence of more severe cerebella dysfunction is suggestive of an alternate diagnosis.
+• Ataxia: This symptom is rare; however, patients might exhibit mild degrees of cerebellar atrophy.
+More severe cerebella dysfunction suggests an alternate diagnosis.

 • Gait abnormalities